Ron Howard: Imagine Entertainment

-Howard is the co-chairman, with Brian Grazer, of Imagine Entertainment, a film and television production company.
-Imagine has produced several films including Friday Night Lights, 8 Mile, and Inside Deep Throat, as well as the television series 24, Felicity, The PJs and Arrested Development which Howard also narrated and later appeared in as himself.
+Howard is a co-chairman, with Brian Grazer, of Imagine Entertainment, a film and television production company.
+Imagine has produced several films including Friday Night Lights, 8 Mile, and Inside Deep Throat, as well as the television series 24, Felicity, The PJs, and Arrested Development which Howard also narrated and later appeared in as himself.

 In July 2012, it was announced that Imagine had put into development Conquest for Showtime, a period drama based on the 16th century conquest of the Aztecs by Spanish Conquistadors.
 To be directed by Howard, the series was originally planned as a feature film before it was decided that the project was more suited to television.

-As part of Imagine Entertainment, he appeared in a 1997 print ad for Milk – Where's your mustache?, in which he wore a cap for Imagine Entertainment and sported a milk mustache.
+As part of Imagine Entertainment, he appeared in a 1997 print ad for Milk - Where's your mustache?, in which he wore a cap for Imagine Entertainment and sported a milk mustache.
 Earlier versions show a younger Ronny Howard on the other side.
 In 2009, he appeared in the Jamie Foxx music video "Blame It".

 Personal life

-Howard married Cheryl Alley (born December 23, 1953) on June 7, 1975.
-They have four children: daughters Bryce Dallas (born March 2, 1981), twins Jocelyn Carlyle and Paige Carlyle (born February 5, 1985), and son Reed Cross (born April 13, 1987).
+Howard married Cheryl Alley on June 7, 1975.
+They have four children, including Bryce Dallas Howard and Paige Howard.

+In February 2025, Howard revealed that he had recently learned that his co-star Don Knotts were distant cousins but neither had known during Knotts' lifetime.